Michaeltaoma/michaeltaoma.github.io/_posts/2020-05-11-all-my-past-notes.md

 *Introduction to object-oriented design, architecture, and programming.
 Use of packages, class libraries, and interfaces.
 Encapsulation and representational abstraction.
 Inheritance.
 Polymorphic programming.
 Exception handling.
 Iterators.
 Introduction to a class design notation.
 Applications in various areas.*

+#### ECON212: Microeconomic Theory I
+<a href="economics-note" target="_blank">Lecture Notes</a>

+*Theory of markets and prices: decision-making by individuals and firms, equilibrium conditions under various market structures, and issues of individual and social welfare.
+This course presumes a knowledge of calculus at the first-year university level.
+*